Lower Right Back Pain: Causes and Treatment

 Spinal Stenosis

-Spinal stenosis occurs when the spaces between the spinal vertebra narrow and create pressure on the spinal cord and nerve roots.
+Spinal stenosis occurs when the spaces between the spinal vertebra narrow, creating pressure on the spinal cord and nerve roots.
 When it occurs in the lumbar spine, it can cause lower back pain on one or both sides.

 Pain from spinal stenosis is often described as a burning ache or pain.
 It may radiate down the buttocks and into the leg.